Trinity School Newbury Academy Trust

 - 4.1: What support is available to promote the emotional and social development of children with SEND?

-Our SENCO oversees all support and progress of any child requiring additional support across the school along with the relevant tutor and Head of House who is responsible for students’ pastoral care.
+Our Deputy Headteacher (SENDCo) oversees all support and progress of any child requiring additional support across the school along with the relevant tutor and Head of Year/House who is responsible for students’ pastoral care.
 The class teacher will oversee, plan and work with each child with SEND in their class to ensure that progress in every area is made.
-There may be a Teaching Assistant (TA) working with your child either individually or as part of a group; if this is seen as necessary by the class teacher.
+There may be a Teaching Assistant (TA) working with your child either individually or as part of a group; if this is seen as necessary by the SENDCo.
 The regularity of these sessions will be explained to parents when the support starts.
-We also have an Inclusion unit that is available for more vulnerable students and is managed by a HLTA.
-Students can access the Inclusion unit through referral by the SENCO, Head of House or Pastoral Deputy Headteacher.
+We also have an Inclusion Room that is available for students that are more vulnerable and is managed by our Teacher in Charge of Inclusion.
+Students can access the Inclusion Room through referral by the SENDCo, Head of Year/House or Pastoral Deputy Headteacher.
+In addition, the PSHE programme including PSHE days, assemblies and extra-curricular opportunities help to promote the social and emotional development of our students.

 - 4.2: What support does the school put in place for children who find it difficult to conform to normal behavioural expectations and how do you support children to avoid exclusion?

 We have high expectation of all students.
-Excellent effort, work, attendance and behaviour are expected and students are rewarded for their efforts.
+Excellent effort, work, attendance and behaviour are expected and students are rewarded for these.
 Students are rewarded for their good work and effort and contribution to school life through our rewards system.
 This revolves around competition and the House system and encourages self-esteem and builds self-confidence.
-In support of all this the school also uses a number of sanctions to address behaviour which falls below our high standards.
-We make no apology for demanding the highest standards in work and behaviour and punishing students where they fail to meet expectations.
+In support of this, the school also uses a number of sanctions to address behaviour, which falls below our high standards.
+We make no apology for demanding the highest standards in work and behaviour and applying consequences to students where they fail to meet expectations.
 We work closely with parents and encourage parental support and involvement in all these matters.

 - 4.3: What medical support is available in the school for children with SEND?